microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 };
 ```

-So instead of defining a completely new type like `PartialPerson`, we can just write `Partial<Person>`.
-Likewise, instead of repeating ourselves with `FrozenPerson`, we can just write `Readonly<Person>`!

 ## `Partial`, `Readonly`, `Record`, and `Pick`

-`Partial` and `Readonly`, as described earlier, are very useful construct.
+`Partial` and `Readonly`, as described earlier, are very useful constructs.
 You can use them to describe some common JS routines like:

 ```ts